The trace formula of GL(3): The calculation of the kernel

 is locally integrable over $G(\bb{Q})\backslash G(\bb{A})^1$, and its integral tends 0 as $T$ approaches to $\infty$. \end{lemma} \begin{proof} It is clear from Lemma \ref{lem 5.10} that the function inside is locally integrable.
 The integral of the absolutely value of (\ref{5.8}) over $G(\bb{Q})\backslash G(\bb{A})^1$ is

 The function

 vanishes for all but finitely many $\beta $.
 So, the integral over $\lambda$ in $L'(s_1, s_2, f, kp, a)$ we can change the contour to for $\delta < 0$, such that the integral of exponential function can be finite.
-The integral approaches $0$ as $T$ approches to $\infty$. \end{proof}
+The integral approaches $0$ as $T$ approaches to $\infty$. \end{proof} By the property of the truncation operation $\La\circ\La=\La$, we have